MonkeyCrumbs999/Genesis-Tech-Support/README.md

 ## Future Work

+- Continue development of the backend to handle data processing and storage.
+- Fix existing bugs and improve overall functionality.
 - Integration with Square Bookings to enable online scheduling of appointments.
-- Development of a backend to handle data processing and storage.

 ## License